jamischarles/codemirror-server-render/README.md

-# Codemirror-server-render
+# CodeMirror-server-render (CodeMirror 6)
-Renders codemirror syntax highlighting as a string so you can use it at build time (ie: blog) or server-side.
+Renders CodeMirror 6 syntax highlighting as a string so you can use it at build time (ie: blog) or server-side.
+Verified to work with latest CM6 `0.20` themes.

 ## Installation
 `npm install codemirror-server-render`